ApplicationRef

 Currently, GtkApplication handles GTK+ initialization, application uniqueness, session management, provides some basic scriptability and desktop shell integration by exporting actions and menus and manages a list of toplevel windows whose life-cycle is automatically tied to the life-cycle of your application.

-While GtkApplication works fine with plain GtkWindows
+While GtkApplication works fine with plain GtkWindows, it is recommended

-to use it together with GtkApplicationWindow
+to use it together with GtkApplicationWindow.

 When GDK threads are enabled, GtkApplication will acquire the GDK